WHAT IS IT?

 Working closely with local councils, clubs, teams, individuals and organisations that fully embrace fully inclusive sport we ensure all are welcome to create a safe environment.

-We also aim to run and organise local workshops to educate local businesses, clubs, teams, organisations and individuals in the needs and requirements of the LGBT+ community within sport and wellbeing activities.
+We also aim to run and organise local workshops and school presentations to educate local schools, colleges, businesses, clubs, teams, organisations and individuals in the needs and requirements of the LGBT+ community within sport and wellbeing activities.

 For more information contact us at